Kymkim/LeekOS/README.md

 # HyprMikuOS

 Hello!
 This is a lil personal project I have been working on.
-This is a custom NixOS Hyprland Rice inspired by Hatsune Miku!
+This is a custom NixOS Hyprland rice inspired by Hatsune Miku!

 This is still under development and there are alot of things I need to work on.